 The most interesting development took place after the rate hike and that was the impact on gold bullion.
 Gold is a dollar-denominated asset like oil, copper, and others.
 When the dollar tumbles, the price of gold bullion increases.
 As a result, gold prices rallied substantially, with strong gains and reversing a short-term bear trend.
 Gold is now trading at $1,245.24 per troy ounce.

 Interest rate increases are bad news for Americans.
 Every time there is an interest rate hike, homeowners, consumers, and others are subject to higher interest repayments.
 Even though the interest rate hike was by only 25 basis points, it is estimated it will cost the average American household on interest repayment on credit cards, $17.00.
-The truth of the matter is, for every increase in interest rates, there is an increase in home loan repayments, as most home loans are variable and they adjust accordingly.
+The truth of the matter is, that for every increase in interest rates, there is an increase in home loan repayments, as most home loans are variable and they adjust accordingly.

 When interest rates are on the rise consumers should shop around for the best deals.